anandmindfire/Ecommerce-GQL/README.md

 The app is now running at `http://localhost:3000`.

-> NOTE:
-> Saleor Storefront is a Next.js app.
-In case you are not familiar with Next.js, we recommend you to read the [Next.js documentation](https://nextjs.org/docs) (make sure you've selected "Using App Router" in the sidebar).
+### Features

+- **Navbar**: Includes three categories: All, Apparel, and Accessories.
+- **Search Bar**: Allows users to search for products.
+- **Homepage**:
+  - A banner is displayed at the top.
+  - Products are listed below the banner.

-#### GraphQL queries and mutations:
+### GraphQL Queries and Mutations

-After altering or creating new GraphQL queries in `gql` folder, you need to run the following command to generate types and javascript queries:
+The app uses the Saleor public API for fetching data.
+After altering or creating new GraphQL queries in the `gql` folder, you need to run the following command to generate types and JavaScript queries:

 ```bash
 pnpm run generate
 ```

-### Preview content changes instantly (Draft Mode)
+### Preview Content Changes Instantly (Draft Mode)

-Visit `http://{your-host}/api/draft` to enable cookies that disable caching to preview catalog and content changes instantly.
-[Learn more about the Draft Mode in Next.js docs.](https://nextjs.org/docs/app/building-your-application/configuring/draft-mode)
+Visit `http://{your-host}/api/draft` to enable cookies that disable caching and preview catalog and content changes instantly.
+[Learn more about Draft Mode in Next.js docs.](https://nextjs.org/docs/app/building-your-application/configuring/draft-mode)